-All engineering students are required to take two Industrial Training Programs (ENGR3006 Training I and ENGR4006 Training II).
-ENGR4006 is planned in the Summer after the students complete their fourth year.
+All engineering students are required to take an Industrial Training Program (ENGR4007).
+ENGR4007 is planned in the Summer after the students complete their fourth year.
 For a period of 6-8 weeks the students receive training from a private company or government ministries related to their specialization.
 The student, supervised by the training organization, has to submit at the end of the training period a report to his/her department.
-At present it is a non-credit course and is graded "PASS" or "NOT PASS."
+At present, it is a non-credit course and is graded "PASS" or "NOT PASS."
 The industrial training program is coordinated by the Assistant Dean for Industrial Training and Alumni.